coryetzkorn/php-store-hours/README.md

 PHP Store Hours
 ===============

-PHP Store Hours is a simple script that outputs content based on time-of-day and-day-of-week.
+PHP Store Hours is a simple PHP class that outputs content based on time-of-day and-day-of-week.
 Simply include the script in any PHP page, adjust opening and closing hours for each day of the week and the script will output content based on the time ranges you specify.

 ###Easily set open hours for each day of the week
 ```php